RuhAm/AlphaDAWG/README.md

 ===========================================
 **Wavelet transformation**

-Users can preprocess the sweep and neutral .ms files using local sorting and alignment processing using our Data Preprocessing shell script `preprocessing_pipeline.sh`.
+Users can preprocess the sweep and neutral .ms files using global sorting and alignment processing using our Data Preprocessing shell script `preprocessing_pipeline.sh`.
 This shell function has two arguments <output_directory> and <observations>.
 We will need to provide the Data directory `../Data`  <observations> will takes any integer as an input.